PawseySC/singularity-containers/_episodes/13-bio-example-mounts.md

 > ## Mounting $HOME
 >
 > Depending on the site configuration of Singularity, user home directories might or might not be mounted into containers by default.
-> We do recommend avoid mounting home whenever possible, to avoid sharing potentially sensitive data, such as SSH keys, with the container, especially if exposing it to the public through a web service.
+> We do recommend that you avoid mounting home whenever possible, to avoid sharing potentially sensitive data, such as SSH keys, with the container, especially if exposing it to the public through a web service.
 >
 > If you need to share data inside the container home, you might just mount that specific file/directory, *e.g.*
 >